10 Reasons Why INFJs Feel Misunderstood

 #7 – INFJs Feel Rushed in a Fast-Paced World

 Many INFJs are contemplative, visionary thinkers.
 Unfortunately, this doesn’t always mesh well with fast-paced world of society.
 They often speak slowly because they take the time to think before they respond.
 Because they take their decisions very seriously, they agonize over them and need time and quiet to process the best course of action.
 In turn, they can feel stifled and suffocated by a hectic, fast-paced environment that tells them to hurry up, speak faster, get to the point, and achieve dozens of objectives quickly.
-INFJs are more likely to move at a slower, more deliberate pace that doesn’t feel as rushed as society demands.
+INFJs care about getting to the point and solving issues, but they often feel like people expect rapid-fire responses rather than thoughtful, focused insights.

 This article contains affiliate links to books on Amazon or courses on Personality Hacker.
 If you purchase one of these books or courses, I get a small kickback that I can use to pay for hosting and other demands of this site.
 I only recommend books I love.